How To Use Google Search Console for Keyword Research and SEO

 In 2018, Google redesigned Search Console, along with the new look came new features as well and the ability to go back further and see even more data.
-Google recently just launched a new update to GSC in 2021, bringing a new look to the interface and the inclusion of Core Web Vital data.
+Google launched a new update to GSC in 2021, bringing a new look to the interface and the inclusion of Core Web Vital data.

 The steps below walk through a quick way to pull up a page, determine how the page is performing, and make some minor tweaks to quickly boost website traffic.
 Using this strategy on the most popular pages on your website can make a quick impact!

 Step 1: Bring Up Your Page of Interest in Google Search Console

 When you load up search console click the “Open Report” link at the top right.
 This will take you to a new page that shows your website traffic, impressions and more.
 From there you’ll be able to navigate to specific pages.

 Step 2: Select the Page You Want to Optimize